Petroleum industry in Syria: Exploration prospects

 In 2005, Norwegian Wavefield Inseis conducted seismic surveys off Syria's Eastern Mediterranean coast, the subsequent report which was published in 2011 by French company CGGVeritas, showed "encouraging results" of oil and gas reserves in the Syrian territorial waters.

 In May 2007, Syria's Ministry of Oil and Mineral Reserves introduced four offshore sectors for exploration, yet the British company Dove Energy Limited application was declined, as it was without competition.

 In 2010, a US Geological Survey had already estimated 1.7 billion barrels of recoverable oil and 122 trillion cubic feet of natural gas in the whole Levantine Basin.

 In March 2011, Ministry of Oil and Mineral Reserves presented another four offshore blocks with an area of 7,750 km2 for exploration, however, the political situation deterred companies from utilizing the opportunity.

 In December 2013, Soyuzneftegaz signed a deal with the Syrian government to explore, drill, develop and produce oil and gas in Block 2 with an area of 2,977 km2 off Syria's coast.
 In July 2014, the deal was ratified with the Panama-registered Soyuzneftegaz East Med.
 In August 2017, an amendment to the contract was approved, to include Russian company East Med Amrit S.A., a sub-company of Soyuzneftegaz.
 Those changes in names and origins were to avoid International sanctions on dealing with the Syrian government.
 However, Soyuzneftegaz could not meet its contractual agreement in Syria.
 The company stopped its operations in Syria in 2015 because of the Syrian conflict.

 In 2019, two Russian companies, Mercury LLC and Velada LLC, signed deals with the Syrian government to explore and develop gas and oil fields in Block 7 with an area of 9,531 km2, Block 19 in the northeastern region, and in Block 23 with an area of 2,159 km2 in the region to the north of Damascus respectively.
 Moreover, companies such as JSC Zarubezhneft, JSC Zarubezhgeologia, STG Engineering and Technopromexport started their survey to explore land and sea energy resources in Syria, with the prospect of gas exploration in the regions of Qara and al-Bureij.

-In March 2021, Russian company, Capital Limited, and the Syrian government represented by the Ministry of Oil and Mineral Resources, signed a contract to grant the Russian company the exclusive rights to explore natural oil and gas in Block 1 in the eastern Mediterranean with an area of 2,250 km2 off the coast of Tartus to the southern Syrian-Lebanese maritime borders.
+In March 2021, Russian company, Capital Limited, and the Syrian Ba'athist government represented by the Ministry of Oil and Mineral Resources, signed a contract to grant the Russian company the exclusive rights to explore natural oil and gas in Block 1 in the eastern Mediterranean with an area of 2,250 km2 off the coast of Tartus to the southern Syrian-Lebanese maritime borders.